martijnbastiaan/sprockell/README.md

 ./Program
 ```

 (Of course, this simple program doesn't produce any output.
-You'd need the `Put` instruction for that.)
+You'd need the use stdout for that.)

 # Debugging
 See the wiki on [debugging](https://github.com/martijnbastiaan/sprockell/wiki/debugging).